andyml123/andyml123.github.io/get-well-songs.md

 published: true
 ---

-10 Songs to Cheer up Those Who Are Sick

 When someone you know is sick you may want to try and cheer them up.
 That might be with a nice gift, flowers or just a simple card.

 But something everyone loves is a great song.
 One that can put a smile on your face no matter how bad you're feeling.